TeamMentor/TM_4_0_Design/source/content/error-pages/error-403.md

-# An error occurred
+# Unauthorized
-It's a HTTP 404 error - check the URL and refresh the browser.
+It's a HTTP 403 error - you need to [Login](guest/login.html) to access this page.

 If this continues, please contact your [TEAM Mentor Support Team](mailto:support@securityinnovation.com).